Are you Michelle Langley?

 Edit your profile

-Dr Michelle C. Langley is a DECRA Research Fellow in the Australian Research Centre for Human Evolution.
-Her research centres around the evolution of human cognition -- particularly the role of children and childhood in early cultural development.
-She also explores this theme through focusing on the use by early human (Homo sapiens and Neanderthal) communities of hard animal materials -- bone, tooth, antler, ivory, claw, quill, shell -- to create technology.
-She is also interested in exploring Australia's deep past -- in particular, the diverse osseous tools and ornaments made by First Australian's over the past 65,000 years.
+Dr Michelle C. Langley is a Senior Research Fellow in the Australian Research Centre for Human Evolution and Lecturer in Archaeology in the School of Environment and Science.
+Her research centres around the evolution of human cognition which she explores through the role of children and childhood in early cultural development and the use by early human (Homo sapiens and Neanderthal) communities of hard animal materials -- bone, tooth, antler, ivory, claw, quill, shell -- to create technology.
+Her other key research foci is Australia's deep past -- in particular, the diverse osseous tools and ornaments made by First Australian's over the past 65,000 years.
 Dr Langley is on the Editorial Advisory board for Archaeology in Oceania (AO) and Queensland Archaeology Research (QAR) and has been involved in unveiling some of the earliest ornaments, bone tools, and shell artefacts throughout the Australian and Southeast Asian regions.
-Dr Langley's research has been funding by the Australian Research Council and the Clarendon Fund, and has been published in PLoS One, Quaternary Science Reviews, and the Journal of Human Evolution, and highlighted in National Geographic, New Scientist, Archaeology Magazine, and Australasian Science Magazine, as well as NITV, SBS, and the ABC.
+Dr Langley's research has been funding by the Australian Research Council, the Wenner-Gren Foundation for Anthropological Research, and the Clarendon Fund and has been published in Nature Communications, Nature Human Behaviour, PNAS, PLoS One, Quaternary Science Reviews, and the Journal of Human Evolution.
+Her work is regularly highlighted in the media: National Geographic, New Scientist, Archaeology Magazine, and Australasian Science Magazine, as well as NITV, SBS, and the ABC.
+She is a recipient of a 2018 Queensland Young Tall Poppy Science Award (AIPS).

 GRIFFITH UNIVERSITY APPOINTMENTS